 Clarification lays the groundwork for determining the boundaries in which thinking needs to take place.
 In many ways, clarification deals with the question of what are you trying to think about.

 Basis involves categorizing the information that has been gathered to think about.
 At this stage, a person decides if the information they have is a fact, opinion, or just incorrect information.

 Another activity at this level is assessing the credibility of the sources of information.
 For example, facts from experts are considered more credible than the opinions of just anybody.

 Whatever form of reasoning is used the overall goal is to develop conclusions based either on principles or examples.
 As such, the prior forms of thinking are necessary to move to developing inferences.
 In other words, there must be clarification and basis before inferences.

 Evaluation involves developing a criteria upon which to judge the adequacy of whatever decisions have been made.
 This means assessing the quality of the thought process that has already taken place.

-Assessing judgement is near the top of Bloom’s Taxonomy and involves not only having an opinion but basing the opinion on a well-developed criteria.
+Assessing judgment is near the top of Bloom’s Taxonomy and involves not only having an opinion but basing the opinion on well-developed criteria.
 This is in no way easy for anybody.

 Tips for Developing Thinking Skills

 When dealing with students, here are a few suggestions for developing thinking skills.

 - Demonstrate-Providing examples of the thinking process give students something to model.